Founder and Director of Authentic Equity Alliance

 - Event management.
 Ann has initiated and project-managed numerous festivals, conferences, talks and other events.

 - Public Speaking & Media.
-Ann has presented at conferences and other events and has featured in many TV and Radio programmes.
+Ann has presented at conferences and other events and featured in TV and Radio programmes.

 - Ann is a published author and editor.